LethalCompanyCommunity/ModdingWiki/docs/advanced-modding/custom-configs.md

 }
 ```

-We then need to run said constructor to bind said configs to proper values and properties for users.<br>
+We then need to run said constructor to bind said configs to proper values and properties for users.<br><br>
 In your main class (usually `Plugin.cs`), implement the constructor with a parameter referencing the file that will be created by BepInEx.

 ```cs